 Today, events will be taking place across the UK to celebrate Ada Lovelace as a role model for women in technology and science.

-A report from CEB, this week, found that the number of women choosing to work in IT is set to increase over the next four years.
-According to the data this figure currently sits at only 31% globally and 18% in the UK.
+A report from CEB, found that the number of women choosing to work in IT is set to increase over the next four years.
+According to the data this figure currently sits at only 31 per cent globally and 18 per cent in the UK.

 Previous research, conducted to highlight gender breakdown in the tech industry, has found that a more equal balance can have an effect on a company’s bottom line.

-A study by McKinsey in 2010 found that companies with the highest representation of women on executive committees had, on average, a 47% higher return on equity.
+A study by McKinsey in 2010 found that companies with the highest representation of women on executive committees had, on average, a 47 per cent higher return on equity.

-Furthermore, Credit Suisse research found that companies with one or more women on the board had an average return on equity of 16%, compared with 12% for firms with all-male boards.
+Furthermore, Credit Suisse research found that companies with one or more women on the board had an average return on equity of 16 per cent, compared with 12 per cent for firms with all-male boards.

-You can join in the Ada Lovelace Day conversation on twitter with #ALD2016 and #AdaLovelaceDay.
+You can join in the Ada Lovelace Day conversation on twitter with #ALD2018 and #AdaLovelaceDay.